 If the interim simulation data for an agency differed materially from available information, we adjusted the relevant simulation parameters to improve consistency.
 These adjustments were applied at the fraud category level.
-For example, the Department of Justice and the Department of Health and Human Services reported that the federal government won or negotiated more than \$5 billion in health care fraud judgments and settlements in fiscal year 2021.
-On the basis of the findings in this report, we adjusted the simulation parameters for the Department of Health and Human Services to assure that interim simulation data for detected fraud did not conflict with the \$5 billion.
-Given that the adjustments were made at the fraud category level, an agency might have no adjustment for the portion of the simulation associated with adjudicated fraud weights but an adjustment for the portion of the simulation associated with stage 1 detected potential fraud.
+For example, the Department of Justice and the Department of Health and Human Services reported that the federal government won or negotiated more than \$5 billion in health care fraud judgments and settlements in fiscal year 2021.21 On the basis of the findings in this report, we adjusted the simulation parameters for the Department of Health and Human Services to assure that interim simulation data for detected fraud did not conflict with the \$5 billion.22 Given that the adjustments were made at the fraud category level, an agency might have no adjustment for the portion of the simulation associated with adjudicated fraud weights but an adjustment for the portion of the simulation fraud.

 In addition, we ran separate simulations with alternative assumptions to assess the reasonableness of our results.
 As described previously, we considered multiple approaches to estimating undetected potential fraud.
-Similarly, we considered different approaches in the simulations based on the certainty in the categories of fraud (i.e., the adjudicated fraud category
+Similarly, we considered different approaches in the simulations based on the certainty in the categories of fraud (i.e., the adjudicated fraud category has higher certainty than the detected potential fraud in any stage).
+We also considered additional ranges for the simulated financial amounts

-&lt;sup>21Department of Justice and Department of Health and Human Services, Annual Report of the Departments of Health and Human Services and Justice, Health Care Fraud and Abuse Control Program FY 2021 (July 2022).
+21Department of Justice and Department of Health and Human Services, Annual Report of the Departments of Health and Human Services and Justice, Health Care Fraud and Abuse Control Program FY 2021 (July 2022).

-&lt;sup>22The \$5 billion in health care fraud was used to adjust fraud weights for detected fraud, which includes adjudicated fraud, investigations, and fraud that has been flagged by the government regardless of whether it has been accepted for investigation.
+22The \$5 billion in health care fraud was used to adjust fraud weights for detected fraud, which includes adjudicated fraud, investigations, and fraud that has been flagged by the government regardless of whether it has been accepted for investigation.
 We expected that the fraud amounts associated with the broader category of detected fraud would be greater than the amounts associated with civil settlements.
 To account for uncertainty in this relationship, we set \$5 billion as the 10th percentile for interim simulation values associated with Health and Human Services detected fraud.
 This approach allowed for the possibility that the total amount of detected fraud could be lower than \$5 billion for any given simulated year.